johnkerl/miller/docs/file-formats.rst

 Fields lacking an IPS will have positional index (starting at 1) used as the key, as in NIDX format.
 For example, ``dish=7,egg=8,flint`` is parsed as ``"dish" => "7", "egg" => "8", "3" => "flint"`` and ``dish,egg,flint`` is parsed as ``"1" => "dish", "2" => "egg", "3" => "flint"``.

+As discussed in POKI_PUT_LINK_FOR_PAGE(record-heterogeneity.html)HERE, Miller handles changes of field names within the same data stream.
+But using DKVP format this is particularly natural.
+One of my favorite use-cases for Miller is in application/server logs, where I log all sorts of lines such as

 ::